 Section la.
 Duties

 This committee is charged with the duty to seek out, interview, and propose the best available candidate for DGND.
 The DGND selection will be ratified at the next District Assembly.
+The DGND ratification vote may be compiled when needed by electronic form with a tool consistent to validating votes.

 Section lb.
 Makeup of the Committee

-CHAIRMAN: a Past District Governor selected by the DGN when the current three year appointment expires.
+CHAIR: a Past District Governor selected by the DGN when the current three year appointment expires.

 The DG, DGE, DGN.
 Each does not have a vote.